dikhan/terraform-provider-openapi/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist for Admins
 - [ ] Label is populated
 - [ ] PR is assigned to the corresponding project
+- [ ] PR has at least 1 reviewer and 1 assignee